Home Topamax

 • BBB A+ Rating Logo

-As Topamax was used more widely in the 2000s, people began to report various side effects.
-As a result, the FDA added several warnings to the drug’s label, including decreased sweating with an elevated body temperature, increased risks for high levels of acid in the blood, eye disorders that could lead to permanent vision loss, and suicidal thoughts and behaviors among others.
+As people used Topamax more widely in the 2000s, users began to report various side effects.
+As a result, the FDA added several warnings to the drug’s label for suicidal thoughts and behaviors, eye disorders that could lead to permanent vision loss, decreased sweating with an elevated body temperature and increased risks for high levels of acid in the blood.

-In 2011, the FDA warned of Topamax’s link to birth defects (eg, cleft lip and clef palate) and injured users began suing the drug’s manufacturer.
-Also in 2011, J&J recalled 57,000 bottles of Topamax because of possible chemical contamination.
+In 2011, the FDA warned of Topamax’s link to birth defects (cleft lip and cleft palate), and injured users began filing Topamax lawsuits.
+Also in 2011, J&J recalled roughly 57,000 bottles of Topamax because of possible chemical contamination.

 Topamax 25mg pill